-The Borrower may prepay this loan in full or in part at any time and from time to time, without premium or penalty.
-The Borrower will give the Bank irrevocable written notice of the Borrower's intention to make the prepayment, specifying the date and amount of the prepayment.
+(a) Voluntary Prepayments.
+The Borrower may prepay this loan in full or in part at any time and from time to time.
+Following the making of the Term Loan Advance, any prepayment of this loan in whole or in part (other than mandatory payments in respect of Excess Cash Flow pursuant to Section 2.5(b)) made on or before December 31, 2010 shall be accompanied by a prepayment premium equal to four percent (4%) of the amount prepaid.
+Prepayments made after December 31, 2010 may be made without premium or penalty.
+The Borrower will give the Bank irrevocable written notice of the Borrower's intention to make a prepayment, specifying the date and amount of the prepayment.
 The notice must be received by the Bank at least five (5) banking days in advance of the prepayment.
-The prepayment will be applied to the most remote payment of principal due under this Agreement in respect of the Facility No. 2 Commitment.
+The prepayment will be applied to the most remote payment(s) of principal due under this Agreement in respect of the Facility No. 2 Commitment.